FHIR CI-Build

 Patient.name.given.extension.first().value = true // extension of the primitive value

 The automatic conversion means that in most respects, a FHIR primitive can generally be treated as if it was the equivalent FHIRPath system type.
-The primary exception is the is() operation, where the difference is explicit:
+The primary exception is the is() function, where the difference is explicit:

-The Mapping from FHIR Quantity to FHIRPath System.Quantity can only be applied if the FHIR Quantity has a UCUM code - i.e. a system of http://unitsofmeasure.org, and a code is present.
+The Mapping from FHIR Quantity to FHIRPath System.Quantity can only be applied if the FHIR Quantity has a UCUM code - i.e., a system of http://unitsofmeasure.org, and a code is present.

 As part of the mapping, time-valued UCUM units are mapped to the calendar duration units icon defined in FHIRPath, according to the following map:

-i.e. The FHIR Quantity 1 'a' would be implicitly converted to the FHIRPath System.Quantity 1 'year'.
+i.e., The FHIR Quantity 1 'a' would be implicitly converted to the FHIRPath System.Quantity 1 'year'.
 Note that there's a subtle difference between the UCUM definitions for a and mo, which are definition durations of 365.25 and 30 days respectively, while year and month are calendar based durations, and their length of time varies.
 See Time-valued Quantities icon for further discussion.
 Implementers should be aware of these subtle differences, but in general, this approach matches what users expect most closely.

 FHIR defines two specific variables that are always in scope when FHIRPath is used in any of the contexts above: